Dragoș Pîslaru

-Dragoș Pîslaru is a Romanian economist and politician of REPER who has been serving as a Member of the European Parliament since 2019.
+Dragoș Pîslaru is a Romanian economist and politician of REPER who served as a Member of the European Parliament between 2019 and 2024.
 He was previously a member of USR PLUS/USR.
 He also held the position of Minister of Labor, Family, Social Protection and the Elderly in the government of Prime Minister Dacian Cioloș from 18 April 2016, until 4 January 2017.